 After early works Andersen confined himself to critical work with Pāli texts in order to achieve a solid textual base for further comparative work.
 His Pāli Reader was often based on manuscripts and its glossary was an important preliminary of his later lexicographical work, the C.P.D., started by him on the basis of Trenckner’s enormous collection of lexical cards.
 The first initiative to this he had made as early as 1912.
 In retirement he continued the work on Pāli lexicography (C.P.D.) in collaboration with H. Smith and E. Olesen.
 In his last years failing health restricted his working powers.
 He never travelled outside Europe.

 Publications: With Chr.
 Blinkenberg: Dansk Lydskrift med Hovedpunkterne af den Danske Lydlære.
 1888.
 “Reduplikationsvokalen i Verbernes Perfektformer”, Thomsen Festschrift 1894.

-– mag.diss.
+– Mag.diss.
 Brugen af de sanskritiske Participier (in the Hitop. & Pañcat.).
-MS. 1889; dr. diss.
+Manuscript 1889; dr. diss.
 Om Brugen og Betydningen af Verbets Genera i Sanskrit oplyst især ved undersøgelser om sprogbrugen i Chāndogya-Upanishad.
 123 p.
 Copenhagen 1892.

 – Livet efter Døden.
 Studier over de ældste indiske Begravelses-Ritualer.
 42 p.
 1915.